functme/cli/README.md

 ## What is Funct?

-Funct is an AI bot hosting service (beta) that allows you to build ChatGPT-powered bots for Discord that can be extended to perform specific actions with custom functions aka "functs".
+Funct is an AI bot hosting service (beta) that allows you to build ChatGPT-powered bots for Discord.
+These bots can be extended to perform specific actions with custom functions aka "functs".
 Multiple functions can be packaged together in a single service, referred to as a [package](https://funct.me/packages).